armujahid/the-constitution-of-pakistan/README.md

 # The Constitution of Pakistan

 > **Warning**
-> This is currently in WIP status.
->
+> This project is currently a Work In Progress (WIP) and may be subject to significant changes.
+Please use with caution.

 The Constitution of Pakistan, with each amendment as a commit.

 ## Objective